 - Do not suck on the wound socket

-- On this first day of surgery, there is no hygiene: no rinsing, no spitting, and no brushing.
+- On this first day of surgery, there is no hygiene: no rinsing, no brushing in order to avoid spitting

 - Do not pick at the surgical sites.
 Picking at the sites will disrupt the blood clot.